 The book provided protection and was something that needed protecting.
 Since the Church had effectively used the attitude of a textual culture towards books to its advantage, the people associated them with magic and all of its associated power.
 The protective quality lent to these pocket gospels was so enduring that even into the 17th century, the Irish public still viewed them as powerful protective objects; a farmer went so far as to immerse a section in his cattle’s drinking water to cure them of illness.
 Within the medieval period, these pocket gospels were seen as so protective that clans used them in battle as a talisman—known as a cathach or battle book—for victory.
 One cathach in particular boasts an infamous history.
 The Cathach of St. Columba—also known as Colm Cille—was used in battle by the Donegal clan until the 11th century (fig. 9).
 In fact, the sanctity of texts was regarded so highly that this book inspired a battle of its own prior to the clan’s ownership.
 St. Finnian lent the book to Colm Cille, who created an unauthorized copy of the text, which Colm Cille refused to give back to St. Finnian.
 A failed arbitration between the parties led to the battle of Cul Dremhne in 561 C.E.

 These pocket gospels required protection of their own in turn, in order to preserve the positive magic of God from the influence of evil.
 Externally, the books were guarded by cumdachs.
 These satchels—or sometimes altars—had locks to protect from theft, as is evident from one of the only extant medieval satchels (fig. 10), which held the Book of Armagh.
 The satchel also exhibits the iconography already seen in the north high cross at Ahenny and the carpet pages from the Book of Durrow.
-The interlacing that brings to mind wattle fencing is likely the most associated with protection, since it so frequently is placed at visually liminal moments.
+The interlacing that brings to mind wattle fencing is likely the most associated with protection and containment.
+This type of hurdle was used to contain livestock and to demarcate land ownership or purposes, so it follows that it was also meant to serve as a containment or binding of the divine word to the pages of the book and to act as a deterrent to evil forces that might enter and corrupt it.
 These weavings only bound the exterior flap of the satchel, but also portions of the Tara brooch (fig. 8) and the internal illuminations in many of the pocket gospels (fig. 1, 3 and 4).
-This type of hurdle was used to contain livestock and to demarcate land ownership or purposes, so it follows that it was also meant to serve as a containment or binding of the divine word to the pages of the book and to act as a deterrent to evil forces that might enter and corrupt it.

 Use of the book as a facilitator of experience

-The book, as is suggested by the protective binding of the ornament, served as the incarnation of and access to the Christianized magic of the divine.
-11th through 12th century scholar and clergyman Hugh St. Victor cements this idea in his codification of principles around reading that had been developing prior to and during time when he writes,
+The book, as is suggested by the protective ornament, served as the incarnation of and access to the Christianized magic of the divine.
+Eleventh through twelfth century scholar and clergyman Hugh St. Victor cements this idea in his codification of principles around reading—developing prior to and during his time—when he writes,

 The divine Wisdom, which the Father has uttered out of his heart, invisible in Itself, is recognized through creatures and in them.
 From this is most surely gathered how profound is the understanding to be sought in the Sacred Writings, in which we come through the word to a concept, through the concept to a thing, through the thing to its idea, and through its idea arrive at Truth.